Romanos II: Life

 Romanos II's reliance on his wife and on bureaucrats like Joseph Bringas had resulted in a relatively capable administration, but this built up resentment among the nobility, which was associated with the military.
-In the wake of Romanos' death, his Empress Dowager, now regent to the two co-emperors, her underage sons, was quick to marry the general Nikephoros Phokas and to acquire another general, John Tzimiskes, as her lover, having them both elevated to the imperial throne in succession.
+In the wake of Romanos's death, his Empress Dowager, now regent to the two co-emperors, her underage sons, was quick to marry the general Nikephoros Phokas and to acquire another general, John Tzimiskes, as her lover, having them both elevated to the imperial throne in succession.
 The rights of her sons were safeguarded, however, and eventually, when Tzimiskes died at war, her eldest son Basil II became senior emperor.

 Family

-Romanos' first marriage, in September 944, was to Bertha, illegitimate daughter of King Hugh of Italy.
+Romanos's first marriage, in September 944, was to Bertha-Eudokia, illegitimate daughter of King Hugh of Italy.
 She changed her name from Bertha to Eudokia after her marriage.
 She died in 949, her marriage unconsummated.

 By his second wife Theophano he had at least four children: